 Flexographic printing is effective on a wide variety of substrates using fast-drying inks.
 This makes it ideal for packaging and publication printing.
 It is widely used in the printing of newspapers, grocery/retail bags, self-adhesive labels, and other products.
 Common substrates include both porous and nonporous materials, such as paper, plastic films, and cardboard.
 Aside from conventional solvent-based printing inks, flexo printing methods can also use water-based, UV-curable, fluorescent and metallic inks.

 The high-speed and high-volume production of printing flexographic labels makes it considerably cheaper than other printing processes.
-Faster set up and cleanup increase the profit margin by producing more sellable product and reducing production costs.
+Faster set up and cleanup increase the profit margin by producing a more sellable product and reducing production costs.
 Customers also benefit from this, as lower operating costs mean less expensive products of higher quality.
 Press parts and maintenance costs are relatively low, as a polymer flexo plate can withstand much abuse and can turn out millions of impressions before needing replacement.
 The press also saves on labor, as no work is really needed between set up and unwinding the finished product from the press.

 As a whole, the printing industry has developed a bad environmental reputation due to its use of harmful chemicals, such as plate making solutions, solvent-based inks, and cleaning products.
 However, Plasti-Fab, Inc. uses a water-based plate making process and inks.
 This results in a reduction of VOC (volatile organic chemical) emissions, which is safer for both the environment and our production staff.
 We are proud to be Metro Detroit's flexographic printing solution.